 Although I have personally tried my very best to avoid watching Brokeback Mountain, I figured that because it was such a controversial mainstream movie, I ought to explore the impact of this type of sexuality within the film industry.
 I had no idea the plethora of information I was about to get myself into, but for the sake of this blog, I trudged my way through article after article to get a feel for how this affected the American audience.

-Crash beat out Brokeback Mountain for the 2006 Academy Award for Best Picture.
+If you didn’t already know, Crash beat out Brokeback Mountain for the 2006 Academy Award for Best Picture.
 The fan favorite (Brokeback Mountain [Jake Gyllenhaal and Heath Ledger] ) about a 20 year long gay love affair was highly favored to win, and the audience was in shock and awe when the movie taking a racial stance won out.

-this gay news blog stated that; “In one wild moment, the whole evening turned around, ripping through the show's complacency and probably spoiling a lot of instant think-pieces already half-composed about "Brokeback's" gutsy reversal of America's sexual-cultural mythos.”
+Regarding this night, this gay news blog stated that; “In one wild moment, the whole evening turned around, ripping through the show's complacency and probably spoiling a lot of instant think-pieces already half-composed about "Brokeback's" gutsy reversal of America's sexual-cultural mythos.”

-sex scene is described by Roger Ebert as “sudden” and “almost violent”.
+The good news: In a movie that is 130 minutes long, 129 of them are male kissing/male sex free.
+So yes, maybe it will be the longest almost 60-seconds of your life, but the rest of the film is intense longing and sadness of a doomed love.
+The sex scene is described by Roger Ebert as “sudden” and “almost violent”.
 It takes place in a tent after a night of drinking, and contains more shoving and pushing each other away than tenderness or kissing.
 I don’t feel the need to get into the specifics, that’s not the point of this particular blog, but if I had to group the scene into one of my “categories” (of either being 1) uncomfortable, 2) awkward, 3) unrealistic, or 4) simply put in movies to make money off selling sex) I would have to say it was just awkward (and unnecessary to be quite honest) probably more for males than females (simply because females are more accepting of the idea of expressing forbidden love (be it gay or straight), not because men are homophobic).
 Ebert says; “Brokeback Mountain” has been described as "a gay cowboy movie," which is a cruel simplification.
 It is the story of a time and place where two men are forced to deny the only great passion either one will ever feel.
 Their tragedy is universal. …Strange but true: The more specific a film is, the more universal, because the more it understands individual characters, the more it applies to everyone.
 I can imagine someone weeping at this film, identifying with it, because he always wanted to stay in the Marines, or be an artist or a cabinetmaker.”

 Yet, Crash still won the Oscar.